 How is the Tax Collector's Office Funded?

 The Tax Collector’s Office is a fee-based office.
 That means we fund ourselves with no additional cost to taxpayers.
-At the end of each year, all additional revenues are returned back to the taxpayer through the financial support of public education, public safety and other services in the community.
+At the end of each year, all surplus revenues are distributed back to the taxpayer through the financial support of public education, public safety, and other services in the community.

-The Tax Collector’s Office is responsible for the collection and disbursement of more than $2.6 billion in Orange County tax revenues and Florida motor vehicle transactions.
-The Office performs 2.6 million transactions per year and has nearly 300 employees across 7 offices.
+The Tax Collector’s Office is responsible for the collection and disbursement of more than $3.4 billion in Orange County tax revenues and Florida motor vehicle transaction revenues.
+The Office performs 2.7 million transactions per year and has more than 300 employees across 7 locations.

-At the end of each fiscal year, Tax Collector Scott Randolph returns all unused fees to the County and other taxing authorities that pay a fee for property tax collections.
-For Fiscal Year 2019, the Tax Collector returned $23,038,823.87 to Orange County, including $1,382,771.19 to Orange County Fire and $409,428.82 to the Orange County Library Board.
-Those dollars support Orange County Public Schools, programs in our libraries, Fire and Rescue squads in our community and many other projects.
+At the end of each fiscal year, Tax Collector Scott Randolph distributes the Office's budget surplus to the County and other taxing authorities that pay a fee for property tax collections.
+For Fiscal Year 2021-2022, the Tax Collector distributed $25,127,838 to Orange County.
+Those dollars support Orange County Public Schools, programs in our libraries, Fire and Rescue squads in our community, and many other projects.

 |Tag & Hunting Fishing Licenses||$2,797,661|